 The chronic nature of addiction means you’ll have to deal with it for the rest of your life.
 While there’s no cure, it is a treatable condition you can successfully manage.
 The goal of recovery is to remain free of drugs and alcohol.
 Maintaining your sobriety requires commitment and focus.
 Long-term follow-up care can go a long way in keeping you healthy.

 Signing up for group therapy or joining a support group allows you to build a network of people to turn to when things seem bleak.
-You’re held accountable for your actions but also receive encouragement and feedback on your recovery efforts.
+You’re held accountable for your actions but receive encouragement and feedback on your recovery efforts.
 Hearing the stories of others dealing with addiction can give you insights into how you handle your commitment to sobriety.

 If you’re fresh out of recovery, you may benefit from ongoing treatment in an outpatient program.
 Support groups, while helpful, can’t replace the benefits of effective behavioral therapy.